SaiSindhuja197/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/08-perform-data-analysis-in-power-bi-desktop.md

 12. In the line visual, notice that the forecast has extended one month beyond the history data.

-	*The gray area represents the confidence.
-The wider the confidence, the less stable—and therefore the less accurate—the forecast is likely to be.*
+	>**Note**: The gray area represents the confidence.
+The wider the confidence, the less stable—and therefore the less accurate—the forecast is likely to be.

-	*When you know the length of the cycle, in this case annual, you should enter the seasonality points.
-Sometimes it could be weekly (7), or monthly (30).*
+	>**Note**: When you know the length of the cycle, in this case annual, you should enter the seasonality points.
+Sometimes it could be weekly (7), or monthly (30).

 13. In the **Filters** pane, filter by **Clothing** only, and notice that it produces a different result.

 14. Save the Power BI Desktop file.

-### **Task 2: Finish up**
+### Task 2: Finish up

 In this task you will complete the lab.